Ribbon-cutting ceremony held Monday, May 7 to celebrate

 “Royal Redeemer recognizes that Christ’s love stretches to all people, all neighborhoods, without condition.
 BHITC and Crossroads are powerful and uniquely placed ministries that are able to make a lasting impact upon God’s people in a way we cannot.
 Blessed to become a blessing, we rejoice in the opportunity to partner with BHITC and help establish the process of providing safe, affordable housing, as well as further support the significant work of Crossroads.
 It is our prayer that, by this shared initiative, the Holy Spirit will work mightily as lives are improved, hearts are changed, seeds of faith are sown, and Jesus is glorified,” says Rev. John Zahrte of Royal Redeemer Lutheran Church.

-The collaborative partners decided to use the loan to renovate a property at 3709 Behrwald in the Old Brooklyn neighborhood, which nearly covered the entire renovation and recently became available as a market-rate sale.
-The Behrwald property was acquired at no cost through the Cuyahoga Land Bank, thanks to a substantial grant they gifted to the effort, and renovated by general contractors, Andrew and Jenna Isaacs, who run RenewCLE, a local home renovation business.
+The collaborative partners decided to use the loan to renovate a property at 3709 Behrwald in the Old Brooklyn neighborhood, which nearly covered the entire renovation.
+Once completed and listed, the property sold in 72 hours.
+Special thanks to Duane Linder of Blue Roots Real Estate Group, LLC, who donated a portion of his commission to these efforts.
+The Behrwald property was acquired at no cost through the Cuyahoga Land Bank, thanks to a substantial grant they gifted to the effort, and renovated by general contractors, Andrew and Jenna Isaacs, who own RenewCLE, a local home renovation business.

 A ribbon-cutting and small dedication were held on Monday, May 7 with representatives from the Cuyahoga Land Bank, Royal Redeemer, RenewCLE and BHITC.
 “The Cuyahoga Land Bank is very pleased to participate in faith-based initiatives that not only uplift neighborhoods through renovating homes, but also uplifting lives and bringing people together in this Christ-centered mission,” said Gus Frangos, President and General Counsel of the Cuyahoga Land Bank.

-The proceeds of this market-rate sale property will first pay off the loan to benefit Crossroads, then directly fund Nehemiah Collaborative’s next project in the Clark-Fulton neighborhood – a 2,500-square-foot, two-family home on Trowbridge Avenue, which will house 6-8 veterans transitioning to independent living.
-The sale of the Behrwald property will be through Duane Linder of Blue Roots Real Estate Group, LLC, who is donating a portion of his commission to these efforts.
+The proceeds of this market-rate sale property will first pay off the loan to benefit Crossroads, then directly fund Nehemiah Collaborative’s next project in the Clark-Fulton neighborhood – a 2,500-square-foot, two-family home on Trowbridge Avenue, which will house a group of veterans transitioning to independent living.

 Nehemiah was an Old Testament prophet who had a vision for city renewal that inspired support at every level of society.
 He was a leader and fantastic construction manager.
 He focused on neighborhood-based workforce development.
 He was resourceful and skilled at managing relationships.
 And infinitely more important, his leadership restored a community to what God had intended it to be.
 His “model” is the inspiration behind what this effort seeks to achieve.